saikiran0204/finding_numbers_to_check_you_IQ/README.md

 Run the file using python 3.6 above versions

-Turtle and Tkinter should be installed before running it>
+Turtle and Tkinter should be installed before running it.